Green policies for our Devon eco lodges and cottage

 - Maggie works as a freelance editor at the interface of environment and development issues.

 - The Wheatland Farm environmental policy is on our website and in our visitor information packs, and we also blog our green choices, recording and assessing our sustainability-related business decisions.
-We want to show that a sustainable holiday doesn’t mean giving up all the good things.
+We want to show that a low carbon Devon holiday doesn’t mean giving up all the good things.

 How you can help | Our awards